 - Russia invasion delays recovery.
 Uncertainty and higher prices weigh on the economy.

-- We underweight bonds and remain cautiously positioned on credit risk.
-Duration: short.
+- We are underweight bonds and remain cautiously positioned on credit risk.
+Short duration.

 - Oil embargo is imminent.
 However, supply is already tight.
 Prices and volatility are likely to remain elevated.